Easter Sunday may only be one day away but there is still enough time to get baking some delicious Easter treats.

 8) Cut out the cookie shapes with your chosen cutters and transfer them to the prepared tray using a palate knife.

-9) Bake for 8 – 10 minutes or until they are a light golden brown.
-Make sure you keep an eye on this biscuits as they could easily over bake!
+9) Bake for 10 – 12 minutes or until the biscuits are firm and a light golden brown – be sure to keep an eye on them as they could quickly over-bake.

 10) Transfer the biscuits to a wire rack to cool.